answerdigital/terraform-modules/Terraform_modules/vpc_subnets/README.md

 This is a number specifying how many public subnets you want.
 Not specifying this will result in `x` public subnets where `x` is the number of az zones.
 If the number specified is greater than the number of Availability Zones (AZs) the public subnets will be spread out evenly over the available AZs.
-The default CIDR values are of the form `10.0.{i}.0/24` where `i` starts at 1 and increases by 1 for each public subnet.
+The CIDR values used are of the form `10.0.{i}.0/24` where `i` starts at 1 and increases by 1 for each public subnet.

 **num_private_subnets (Optional)**

 This is a number specifying how many public subnets you want.
 Not specifying this will result in `x` public subnets where `x` is the number of az zones.
 If the number specified is greater than the number of Availability Zones (AZs) the public subnets will be spread out evenly over the available AZs.
-The default CIDR values are of the form `10.0.10{i}.0/24` where `i` starts at 1 and increases by 1 for each public subnet.
+The CIDR values used are of the form `10.0.10{i}.0/24` where `i` starts at 1 and increases by 1 for each public subnet.

 **ig_cidr (Optional)**